opinsys/pahvi/README.md

 # Example Webapp

-Base for building web applications with Node.js, Backbone.js and Handlebars.js.
+Base for building web applications with Node.js, CoffeeScript, Backbone.js and Handlebars.js.

 Uses Handlebars.js for both the server and client templating.